Kawsar-A-Tonmoy/n5/README.md

 ## Current Limitations

-* Content is currently limited to N5 and is still incomplete.
+* Content is currently limited to N5.
 * Some quizzes rely on straightforward answer matching.
 * Parts of the codebase would benefit from further refactoring.
 * Bugs and rough edges may still exist.